AI4BizTech/.github/profile/README.md

 - The agentic workflow will execute the generated code and re-prompt if necessary to re-generate the code (for example, when bugs are found in the code), and iterate through to achieve a final solution or exhaust the maximum number of iterations

 ## Applications
 Automating advanced mathematical problem-solving serves as a cornerstone for streamlining complex problem-solving across various domains, including business and engineering.
 These fields heavily rely on sophisticated mathematical tools as their foundation.
-As our project evolves, we will strategically select specific sub-domains to evaluate the practical applications of our work.
+As our project evolves, we will refine our approach and provide more detailed insights into our methodologies and chosen sub-domains for testing.

+## Key Mathematical Areas
 Given our focus on real-world applications, our efforts will primarily concentrate on applied and computational mathematics.
 This includes, but is not limited to:
 - Calculus
 - Linear Algebra